 - 77% of customers say that offering poor self-service support is worse than not offering any at all since it wastes time.
 Vanilla Forums Research

-With self-service customer should not just be able to find the necessary information, but perform some actions that do not require the attention of a support rep, like password reset, checking billing information, cancellation of account, etc.
+With self service customer support solutions should not just be able to find the necessary information, but perform some actions that do not require the attention of a support rep, like password reset, checking billing information, cancellation of account, etc.

 Of course not all the requests can be solved with self-service, but self-service should always be an option for customer comfort.
 This method should be effortless, easily accessible, and functional.